-Root canals are typically performed on fractured or discolored teeth.
-We sometimes can do vital pulp therapy in a very recently fractured tooth in a young dog (within 24 to 48 hours of fracture) or when a tooth is causing trauma to the gingiva or palate.
+Root canals are typically performed to save fractured or non-vital teeth.
+Vital pulp therapy can be done in very recently fractured teeth (within 24 to 48 hours of fracture) in young dogs or when a tooth is causing trauma to the gingiva or palate.

-Professional prophylaxis/cleaning, as well as open and closed root planing with bone grafts or medications instilled in the periodontal pockets and guided tissue regeneration.
-We also have specialzed dental laser for treating many oral pathologies.
+Professional prophylaxis (cleaning) is done routinely for oral health.
+We also perform periodontal surgery including gingival flaps and open root planing with bone graft and guided tissue regeneration.
+We also have a specialized dental laser for treating periodontal pockets and many other oral pathologies.

-Complex surgical extractions, oronasal fistula repair, oral mass biopsy, cleft palate repair, maxillectomy, mandibulectomy, trauma to the lips, oral cavity or tongue and jaw fracture repair with state-of-the-art techniques.
-Odontogenic cyst surgery.
+Complex surgical extractions, odontogenic cyst surgery, oronasal fistula repair, oral mass biopsies, cleft palate repair, maxillectomy, mandibulectomy, trauma to the lips, oral cavity, or tongue, and maxillofacial fracture repair with state-of-the-art techniques.

-The placement of a full metal or tooth colored crown (“caps”) to return function to the dentition and protect worn or cracked teeth.
+The placement of a full metal or tooth colored crown (“cap”) to return function to the dentition and protect worn or cracked teeth.

-Cavity preparation and placement of a composite to prevent further tooth decay. we also treat enamel defects, like enamel hypoplasia, with odontoplasty, dentinal bonding, and restorations.
+Cavity preparation and placement of a composite to prevent further tooth decay.
+We also treat enamel defects such as enamel hypoplasia, with odontoplasty, dentinal bonding, and restorations.

-Studies have shown that we find 30-40% more significant pathology when we take full-mouth dental radiographs.
+Studies have shown that we find 30 to 40 percent more significant pathology when we take full-mouth radiographs.